-The BMD encompasses many different embodiments for installation and/or positioning of a prosthesis and may be 5 adapted for a wide range of prostheses in addition to installation and/or positioning of an acetabular prosthesis during THR.
+The BMD encompasses many different embodiments for installation and/or positioning of a prosthesis and may be adapted for a wide range of prostheses in addition to 10 installation and/or positioning of an acetabular prosthesis during THR.

-FIG. 1 illustrates a representative installation gun 100; FIG. 2 illustrates a right-hand detail of the installation gun 100; and FIG. 3 illustrates a left-hand detail of installation gun of 100 and generally when combined with FIG. 2 produces the illustration of FIG. 1.
-Installation gun 100 is represented as operable using pneumatics, though other 15 implementations may use other mechanisms for creating a desired vibratory motion of prosthesis to be installed.
+FIG. 1 illustrates a representative installation gun 100; FIG. 2 illustrates a right-hand detail of the installation gun 100; and FIG. 3 illustrates a left-hand detail of installation 15 gun of 100 and generally when combined with FIG. 2 produces the illustration of FIG. 1.
+Installation gun 100 is represented as operable using pneumatics, though other implementations may use other mechanisms for creating a desired vibratory motion of prosthesis to be installed.

-Installation gun 100 is used to control precisely one or both of (i) insertion, and (ii) abduction and anteversion preferably allows both installation of an acetabular cup into an acetabulum at a desired depth and orientation of the cup for both abduction and anteversion to desired values.
+Installation gun 100 is used to control precisely one or both of (i) insertion, and (ii) abduction and anteversion angles of a prosthetic component.
+Installation gun 100 preferably allows both installation of an acetabular cup into an acetabulum at a desired depth and orientation of the cup 25 for both abduction and anteversion to desired values.
 The following reference numbers in Table I refer to elements identified in FIG. 1-FIG. 3: